-The Saudi Basic Industries Company (SABIC) is another research-granting agency in the Kingdom which provides annual grants for research related mostly to the petrochemical and chemical industry.
-The University Research Office, under the Deanship of Research, manages all SABIC grants and makes the announcement of the annual grants available.
+The Saudi Basic Industries Corporation (SABIC) is another agency in the Kingdom, which provides annual grants for research related mostly to the petrochemical and chemical industry.
+The University Research Office, under the Deanship of Research, manages all SABIC grants and makes the annual regarding the annual grants.